 Flying to Rijeka Airport on Krk

 Rijeka Airport, unfortunately, is one of Croatia’s more underused airports.
 It certainly doesn’t receive as much traffic as Pula Airport in Istria, or Zadar Airport in North Dalmatia.
-However, there are still flights from the UK to Rijeka Airport – Croatia Airlines have a once a week flight from London Heathrow (which continues on to Zagreb) during summer whilst Ryanair fly from London Stansted in July and August.
+However, there are still flights from the UK to Rijeka Airport – Ryanair fly from London Stansted June to September, and TUI have a once a week flight from London Gatwick.

 There are also flights from other European countries to Rijeka Airport, including Belgium, Germany and Norway.
 Full details on our Getting to the Kvarner Riviera page.